MNM75/CMPINF-Final-Rats/README.md

 Number of dogs per neighborhood

-Data retrieved from the 2024 report at https://data.wprdc.org/dataset/allegheny-county-dog-licenses
+Data retrieved from the 2024 report of "Allegheny County Dog Licenses" at https://data.wprdc.org/dataset/allegheny-county-dog-licenses

 Number of dump sites per neighborhood